Night Ferry: History

 In 1959, diesel locomotives were replaced by electric locomotives on parts of the train's route in both France and the UK – from 11 January between Paris and Arras and from 8 June between London and Dover – which allowed faster speeds (e.g. reducing the London–Dover journey time by 12 minutes).
 Following electrification of the South Eastern Main Line between Sevenoaks and Dover Marine in 1961, the train was usually hauled within England by Class 71 electric locomotives.
 In its final years Class 33 diesels or Class 73 electro-diesels were often used.

 Until the Eurostar service began on 14 November 1994, the Night Ferry had been the only through passenger train between the United Kingdom and continental Europe.
 The carriages of the daytime Golden Arrow train did not cross the English Channel.

 Plans to build the Channel Tunnel were scrapped in the 1970s on cost grounds.
 This gave the Night Ferry a short reprieve; a tunnel would have inevitably led to the end of conveying passenger carriages by train ferry.

 By the 1970s the carriages were dated and in need of replacement.
 They were not air-conditioned, and during the ship voyage, while inside the ship, they became notably hot in summer.
 This was exacerbated by the chaining of the vehicles to the ship's deck, an activity underneath the sleeping compartments which inevitably woke most passengers up during the middle of the night.
 The carriages were over 40 years old, and by some margin were the oldest passenger vehicles running on the British network.

 From 1 January 1977, British Rail took over the operation of the train from CIWL.
 SNCF purchased the seven 1950s-built sleepers while others were leased from CIWL with some repainted in standard SNCF blue sleeper car livery including the SNCF logo and a prominent white stripe along the bodyside.
 Consideration was given to using British Rail Mark 1 sleeper carriages built in the late 1950s, but these too were dated and the idea was never adopted.
-The Night Ferry platform and trains as they were in 1974 featured towards the end of the final Steptoe & Son episode, the 1974 Christmas special.
+The Night Ferry platform and trains as they were in 1974 featured towards the end of the final Steptoe and Son episode, the 1974 Christmas special.
 The Night Ferry was also used in part during the 1976 Children's Film Foundation drama Night Ferry.